Onero™ at Bone Health Asia (Osteoporosis & Osteopenia)

 Not all exercise is created equal

 Not all exercise is effective.
 Research has demonstrated that only certain types of exercise improve bone health.
-Onero™ is an osteoporosis treatment based on the LIFTMOR research – an exercise programme designed specifically to prevent osteoporotic fracture.
+Onero™ is an evidence-based osteoporosis treatment based on the LIFTMOR research – an exercise programme designed specifically to prevent osteoporotic fracture.
 It does this by stimulating bone development and preventing falls in at-risk individuals.

 What is my risk of breaking a bone?